A Lowdown on the Brief and Importance of a Man’s Undergarments

 There are different types of briefs:

-Low rise briefs: In these, the waistband rests on the hip approximately 3″ below the waist and have become popular with the low cut pants in vogue these days.
+Low-rise briefs: In these, the waistband rests on the hip approximately 3″ below the waist and has become popular with the low cut pants in vogue these days.

 Sports briefs: These have a front cup and a back panel, but the sides are simply an elastic waistband